-Having in mind that online stores will be flooded with visitors demanding quick feedback, purchasing and shipping online business owners need to prepare accordingly in order to prepare themselves accordingly?
+Having in mind that online stores will be flooded with visitors demanding quick feedback, purchasing, and shipping what are the things that online business owners need to do in order to prepare themselves accordingly?

-As you can read in our previous post on e-commerce trends in 2017, chat systems have shown positive results when it comes to customer satisfaction, but as the clientele grows larger, e-commerce businesses are finding it harder to be able to effectiveness meet everyone’s needs.
+As you can read in our previous post on e-commerce trends in 2017, chat systems have shown positive results when it comes to customer satisfaction, but as the clientele grows larger, e-commerce businesses are finding it harder to be able to effectively meet everyone’s needs.

-Enter the AI: chat bots have become an easy solution to this very issue, giving businesses an opportunity to at least filter through the contact they have with potential or returning customers and make sure that they are met with a helpful response and care, so as to maintain customer satisfaction.
+Enter the AI: chatbots have become an easy solution to this very issue, giving businesses an opportunity to at least filter through the contact they have with potential or returning customers and make sure that they are met with a helpful response and care, so as to maintain customer satisfaction.
 When mega online sales events take place, websites become flooded with customers demanding feedback, input, help, etc.

-With not enough people to focus on each individual customer the chat bot offers a temporary solution by meeting the immediate request of the customer to be answered, while giving customer service members time to be able to get to every individual customer.
+With not enough people to focus on each individual customer the chatbot offers a temporary solution by meeting the immediate request of the customer to be answered while giving customer service members time to be able to get to every individual customer.

 KEEPING YOUR PAYMENT OPTIONS OPEN